kevinyswong/kevinyswong.github.io/index.md

   Earley, in a later
   <a href="https://www.jstor.org/stable/256525">paper</a>,
-  finds further support that individualists work better on their own as opposed to in a group, and that collectivists work better in a group, specifically in an ingroup (which Earley defined as "an aggregate of people sharing similar trait and background characteristics") as opposed to an outgroup or alone.
-Earley attributes the effects of these advantaged performance settings for individualists and collectivists to an enhanced perceived self-efficacy in that setting, whether working individually or in an ingroup.
-America, for all its diverse groups, has a predominantly individualist culture, and it is in this context that I predicate my views.
+  finds further support that individualists work better on their own as opposed to in a group, while collectivists, on the other hand, work better as part of a group, specifically in an ingroup (which Earley defined as "an aggregate of people sharing similar trait and background characteristics") as opposed to an outgroup or alone.
+Earley attributes the effects of these advantaged performance settings for individualists and collectivists to an enhanced perceived self-efficacy in their preferred setting.
+To be specific: America, for all its diverse groups, has a predominantly individualist culture, and it is in this context that I predicate my views.

   Social loafing: more recently,
   <a href="https://scholar.google.com/citations?user=N63d3yQAAAAJ&hl=en">Jennifer Mueller</a>
   in a 2012
   <a href="https://doi.org/10.1016/j.obhdp.2011.08.004">found</a>
-  that two previously known factors of an individual's productivity loss when working in a team, coordination loss and motivation loss, are not sufficient to account for all the losses incurred when working with others—as if it is not enough that teamwork is beginning to sound like a train of loss, a colossal loss, a land of loss, a continual loss, what else could be missing but another
+  that two previously known factors of an individual's productivity loss when working in a team—coordination loss and motivation loss—are not sufficient to account for all the losses incurred when working with others—as if it is not enough that teamwork is beginning to sound like a train of loss, a colossal loss, a land of loss, a continual loss, what else could be missing but another